-• Grade: 11, 12

-Required: Introduction to Accounting

-• Qualifies as a Quantitative Reasoning course
+- Grade: 11, 12 - Required: Accounting Fundamentals - Credits: 1 credit per semester; 2 semesters - Qualifies as a Quantitative Reasoning course - Fulfills elective or directed elective requirement for all diplomas

-ADMINISTRATIVE & OFFICE MGT IVV Tech BUSN 105
+ADMINISTRATIVE & OFFICE MGT (TROJAN EXCHANGE) COURSE #526801/526811 Ivy Tech BUSN 105 3 credits

 Do you dream of becoming a CEO or business leader some day?
 Not only is this class dual credit, but this class is the second year of Business Management where students actually become the CEO/COO of the school store, the Trojan Exchange.
 Administrative and Office Management prepares students to plan, organize, direct, and control the functions and processes of a firm or organization and to perform business-related functions.
 Some classes teach about business, this class operates a business.
 The profit made in the school store is certainly one of the biggest incentives for these students.
-Being a part of the Business Academy, and running the school store, makes students eligible for scholarships offered to our Business Academy All-stars at the end of each year.
+Being a part of the Business Academy, and running the school store, makes students eligible for scholarships offered to our